• Skip to primary navigation

 Notes

-This chicken roast can be prepared a day in advance.
+This chicken roast/roasht can be prepared a day in advance.
 Mix it all together and refrigerate, then bake it just before serving.

-But if you do not bake and serve your roast right away, make sure that the chicken is chilled properly before adding it to the stuffing.
-Chicken always needs to be chilled uncovered or loosely covered.
+If you do not bake and serve the roasht right away, make sure that the chicken is chilled properly before adding it to the stuffing.
+Chicken always needs to be loosely covered until chilled.

-Serve the chicken roast with gravy and mashed potatoes.
+Serve chicken/turkey roasht with gravy and mashed potatoes.

 Nutrition